I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 Selah had worked in the prison only 8 months.
 She had no other experience with law enforcement.
 She took the job because she couldn’t find one at a university, though she was educated.
 Sometimes inmates would give Selah trouble by refusing to do an assignment.
 They hardly ever yelled at her or made her feel unsafe.
 This was a good, private prison with clean rooms and tasty food, made by inmates in the well-organized kitchen.
 Selah sometimes took a free hot lunch tray because she was tired of munching on fruit and health bars in her car.

 She had learned that the worst thing about prison was boredom—the long, long hours inmates face each day.
 They repeat a set schedule of sleeping, waking, eating, being watched and watching, waiting, sitting on a bunk while all personal items are searched and some things confiscated, dreaming, writing, drawing . . .
 Even she was captured by the institutional boredom in slow afternoons when she did not teach.
 She waited with her inmate tutors for students who needed extra help.
 Days behind bars stretched into weeks for them—and months and years and decades and sometimes an entire life.
 Prisoners could not leave in search of change.
 They could not find love or family or dancing or shopping or driving a car or using a Tech device or drinking coffee in a nice cafe.
+They could not even take a walk upon green grass and smell the pine trees and the roses.

 Selah knew that the deepest sorrow in prison was the lack of love.
 In this she shared the prisoners’ fate.
-Though she could drive home at the end of each day, she did not feel free.
+Though she could drive home at the end of each long day, she did not feel free.
 She was broken, as they were . . .

 She stopped staring at the phone atop the file cabinet, turned, and said,